- 1 What vegetables grow in China?

 - 5 Chinese vocabularies for vegetables

-In Chinese cuisine, lots of vegetables are applied to add more flavour and texture into the dish, also to ensure nutrient balance.
+In Chinese cuisine, many vegetables are applied to add more flavor and texture to the dish and ensure nutrient balance.
 Now let’s have a look at some facts about vegetables in China.

 What vegetables grow in China?

 According to statistics from experts of Chinese agricultural history, there are more than 150 kinds of vegetables in China.
 Unlike the fruits in China, about 60% of these vegetables are introduced from overseas.
 Original Chinese vegetables include Chinese cabbages大白菜 bái cài, Arrowhead慈姑/茨菇 cí gū, Scallions 葱 cōng, Chives 韭菜 jiǔ cài, bamboo shoots 竹笋 zhú sǔn, etc.